Global relaxation of bistable solutions for gradient systems in one unbounded spatial dimension: Attracting ball for the semi-flow

 then inequality~\cref{dt_l2_att_ball} abode yields

-from which follows the existence of an attracting ball in in the uniformly local Sobolev space $L^2_\textrm{ul}(\rr)$.
-The proof of the existence of an attracting ball in $X$ will by contrast require a combination of both localized energy and $L^2$-norm.
+Provided that the semi-flow is global, this inequality ensures the existence of an attracting ball in in the uniformly local Sobolev space $\LTwoul$.
+The proof that the semi-flow is indeed global and that there is an attracting ball in $X$ will by contrast require a combination of both localized energy and $L^2$-norm.